I live a pretty good life by most people’s standards. I am not super wealthy but my family and I are comfortable living an expat life in Malaysia.

 The saying is that you work hard and you create your own luck, which I totally agree with.

-A lot of focus is centred around being an “expert” in a particular field but this isn’t necessarily the case.
+A lot of focus is centered around being an “expert” in a particular field but this isn’t necessarily the case.
 You can be proficient in many areas and NOT SUCK AT LIFE.